 Epidermolysis bullosa (EB) is a rare inherited skin disorder which causes the skin of affected people to be excessively fragile and blister at the slightest knock or rub.
-There are a number of different types of EB.
-Some types can cause hands and feet to blister, whilst others can affect larger areas of the skin, significant scarring and internal complications.
+There are a number of different types of EB with differing severities and variable systemuc problems.
+Although milder types can cause lilimited blistering on the hands and feet, others can affect larger areas of the skin, result in chronic wounds, significant scarring and internal complications.
+For more information about EB, visit www.debra.org.uk

 We are one of two national centres for the diagnosis and clinical care of adults with EB.
 St Thomas’ is a leading centre for translational and clinical research in EB.